greggman/better-unity-webgl-template/README.md

 ## Instructions

-The short version is you just need the `Assets/WebGLTemplates/BetterTemplate` folder in your project.
+Downloand and add in [this unity package](https://github.com/greggman/better-unity-webgl-template/releases/latest) into your project.
 Then pick `Edit->Project Settings->Player`, in the WebGL tab under *Resolution and Presentation* pick "BetterTemplate".

 <img src="https://i.stack.imgur.com/r5Jns.png" width="358">

 Change `Assets/WebGLTemplates/BetterTemplate/logo.png` to whatever you want.

+See [Unity docs](https://docs.unity3d.com/Manual/webgl-templates.html) on how to customize WebGL Templates.